Hague Convention Attorney

 Furthermore, there must be a treaty partnership between the two Convention countries.
 Not all Convention countries have such an agreement between them.
 They must accept each others’ accession to the Convention.

 If your child has been abducted or wrongfully removed from the United States, we encourage you to take immediate action by contacting an attorney.
 We will help you work with the Hague Convention to ensure your best chances for an expedited and safe return of your child.
 With so much at stake, it is essential that you work only with the most experienced and professional legal team available.
-Contact the Fort Lauderdale law offices of Joyce A. Julian, P.A. today for assistance.
+Contact the Law offices of Joyce A. Julian, P.A. today for assistance.